paradigmventures/mycal-server/README.md

     '127.0.0.1',
 ]

-# NOTE: '/PATH/TO/my-cal.local/mycal-server/static/dist' is so that 'index.html' can be recognized as a template at /app
+# NOTE: '/PATH/TO/my-cal.local/mycal-server/static/dist' is so that 'index.html' can be recognized as a template for the url route /app

 TEMPLATES = [
     {